lorenzwalthert/strcode/README.md

 Example
 =======

-To demonstrate the improvement in legibility, we give an extended example with garbage code.
+To demonstrate the improvement in legibility, we give an extended example with some placeholder code.

 ``` r
 #   ____________________________________________________________________________